-You like touring grand, historic estates.
-If you’ve never read a Jane Austen novel or seen any film adaptations of her books, you may not be as interested to visit Chatsworth House.
-But if you are someone who likes touring grand, centuries-old houses with incredible gardens and beautiful artwork, you might just enjoy yourself here.
+If you’ve never read a Jane Austen novel or seen any film adaptations of her books, you may still like touring a grand, centuries-old house with incredible gardens and beautiful artwork.

 How Is Chatsworth House Connected to Pride and Prejudice?